Penrite: Motorsport

 Penrite's marketing activities includes an involvement in motorsport, partnering with numerous teams and privateers worldwide across a wide range of motorsport disciplines including Auto racing, Motorcycle racing, Kart racing and Boat racing.
 Some key partnerships include Honda Racing Corporation and Erebus Motorsport.

-Penrite first partnered with Erebus Motorsport just prior to the Supercars Championship Bathurst 1000 race in 2015.
-The most notable achievement of the partnership was the 2017 Bathurst 1000 race win with David Reynolds and Luke Youlden behind the wheel of a Holden VF Commodore.
+From 2015 until 2020, Penrite was the naming rights sponsor of Erebus Motorsport, initially for one car and from 2019 both cars.
+The most notable achievement of the partnership was winning 2017 Bathurst 1000 with David Reynolds and Luke Youlden.

-In 2019 Penrite expanded their partnership with Erebus Motorsport by sponsoring both David Reynolds' #9 car and Anton de Pasquale's #99 car and renaming the team as "Penrite Racing".
 Penrite also took on title sponsorship of the Sandown 500.

-In 2021 The Penrite and Erebus Motorsport partnership ended to form a new partnership with Kelly Grove Racing by sponsoring David Reynolds' #26 Ford Mustang GT in the Supercars Championship and Matthew Payne's #10 Nissan Altima L33 in Super2 Series for selected rounds.
+In 2021 Penrite moved with David Reynolds to Kelly Racing.
+It also sponsored Matthew Payne's Nissan Altima L33 in Super2 Series for selected rounds.

-In 2022 Penrite expanded their sponsorship with Grove Racing (Formally known as Kelly Grove Racing) by carrying on sponsoring David Reynolds' #26 car and now Lee Holdsworth's #10 car.
-Penrite also carried on sponsoring the #10 Nissan Altima L33 of Matthew Payne for a his first full time campaign in the Super2 Series.
+Since 2022, Penrite expanded has been naming rights sponsor with Grove Racing.

 The Penrite and Honda Racing partnership began in 2013 with the Australian factory Motocross Team.
 Since then the partnership expanded to sponsoring riders not only in Motorcross but Supercross, Endurance and Road Racing factory teams.
 The most notable achievements of the partnerships include the three straight Australian Supercross Championships in 2016, 2017 & 2018 with US rider Justin Brayton and the 2018 Australian Superbike Championship with rider Troy Herfoss.